 "Very good place to enjoy a day at KOMTAR with lot of activities.
 Very well organized indoor parks with a good number of restaurants.
 Most attractive part is the Top of Komtar.
 It was truly amazing.
 The views were breath taking.
 You can enjoy the view with a sip of cocktails.
 Komtar glass bottom walk way was a thrilling experience."

-centre of Georgetown.
-From the Komtar you can visit every highlight of the
+The Komtar is important, because it's one of the shopping complexes in the centre of Georgetown.
+And from the Komtar you can visit every highlight of the

 Abdul Razak bin Hussein.
 Komtar means Kompleks Tun Abdul Razak ( KOMTAR).